-Provisions
+Provisions & Contingencies

 Provisions are funds set aside on the balance sheet to meet likely liabilities.
-They are reviewed each year and in particular, an assessment of what new issues and risks are in place which may require sums to be identified and set aside is made.
+An assessment is made each year on the level of the risks and, if any, what new issues/risks are in place that require sums to be identified and set aside.